Getting started with DHCP for the first time

 What did you think?

-We also use DHCP to assign IP addresses to each client.
+Our company also uses DHCP to assign IP addresses to each client.

-DHCP is convenient, but if you don't decide on the configuration at the construction stage, you may end up in trouble.
+DHCP is a convenient solution, but if you don't carefully decide how to configure it during the setup phase, you may end up with a lot of trouble.

-If the IP is not returned even after the lease period has passed,
+If the IP address isn't returned even after the lease period has expired, you may end up with a shortage of IP addresses

 If you want to consult a cloud professional